BrianRomano/plataformasDeDesarrollo/README.md

 # plataformasDeDesarrollo-ejercicios
-Ejercicios realizados en la materia Plataformas de desarrollo.
-4to cuatrimestre, 2do año.
+Plataformas de Desarrollo [2do Año | 2do Cuatrimestre] - Ejercicios y Trabajo Practico.